QADavidCalvo/David-Calvo/README.md

 All the tests run under Java 15 and jUnit 5 with which it's possible to launch the same scenario with different data provided.

-The tests results are generated with Maven Surefire Report and used to generate an Allure report with more usable info (in a big project this reports can have screenshots, logs, tests suite information, etc.)
+The tests results are generated with Maven Surefire Report, stored in the "allure-results" folder and used to generate an Allure report with more usable info (in a big project this reports can have screenshots, logs, tests suite information, etc.)

 ##### Project structure